List of Olympic champions in men's water polo: History

 Men's water polo tournaments have been staged at the Olympic Games since 1900.
 Men's water polo was among the first team sports introduced at the modern Olympic Games in 1900.
 Seven European teams from four countries, including four from the host nation France, took part in the competition.
 The British team was the inaugural champion.
 At the 1904 Summer Olympics, a water polo tournament was contested, three club teams of seven players each entered.
 A German team tried to enter, but its entry was refused because the players did not play for the same club.
 The event took place in a pond in Forest Park, the location of both the Olympics and the World's Fair.
 Previously, the International Olympic Committee and International Swimming Federation (FINA) considered the water polo event at the 1904 Olympics as a demonstration sport.
 However, in July 2021, after accepting the recommendation of Olympic historian Bill Mallon, the IOC recognized water polo along with several others as an official sport of the 1904 Olympic program.
 Water polo was not played at the 1906 Olympics.

 As of the 2020 Summer Olympics, men's water polo teams from ten European countries won all 27 official tournaments.

 From 1908 to 1920, the Great Britain men's national water polo team won three consecutive gold medals at the Olympics, becoming the first team to have an Olympic winning streak in water polo.

 Hungary is the most successful country in the men's Olympic water polo tournament, with nine Olympic gold medals.
 The team won three gold medals in a row between 2000 and 2008, becoming the second water polo team to have an Olympic winning streak.

 Italy and Yugoslavia have both won three Olympic titles in men's water polo tournament.

-The Serbia men's national team is current Olympic champion.
+The Serbia men's national team is the reigning Olympic champion.